facebook/react-native-website/docs/view.md

 ### `aria-valuemax`

-It Represents the maximum value for range-based components, such as sliders and progress bars.
-Has precedence over the `accessibilityValue.max` prop.
+Represents the maximum value for range-based components, such as sliders and progress bars.
+Has precedence over the `max` value in the `accessibilityValue` prop.

 | Type   |
 | ------ |